-Intros brother Bart (Jack Kelly) teaming with Bret to board a riverboat's maiden voyage, sold out to Creole aristocrats with gambling fever.
-To crash the private cruise, the Mavericks intro themselves to the ship's French owner, whose lovely daughter Yvette is shanghaied right after the Mavericks are rebuffed.
-The brothers pursue the kidnappers, hoping to win the jeune fille, an invitation, and a reward.
+Introduces brother Bart (Jack Kelly) teaming with Bret to board a riverboat's maiden voyage, sold out to Creole aristocrats with gambling fever.
+To crash the private cruise, the Mavericks introduce themselves to the ship's French owner, whose lovely daughter, Yvette, is shanghaied right after the Mavericks are rebuffed.
+The brothers pursue the kidnappers, hoping to free the jeune fille, get an invitation, and a reward.
 At the New Orleans cabaret where the Mavericks meet Yvette, pop singer Don Durant ("Johnny Ringo") croons "Get Along Home Cindy" to her.
 Durant was a runner-up for the role of Bart.

 Season 1, Episode 9: Stampede17 November 1957

-Bret & new character Dandy Jim join a gold rush to even a score with Cadiz, a crooked gambler who cleaned them out.
-Cadiz's brawler Battling Krueger is taking on all comers, and en route Bret crashes into a possible challenger, eco-warrior/mountain man Noah, complete with a pet skunk.
+Bret, and new character Dandy Jim Buckley, join a gold rush to even a score with Cadiz, a crooked gambler who robbed them.
+Cadiz's brawler Battling Kreuger is taking on all comers, and en route Bret, crashes into a possible challenger, mountain man Noah, complete with a pet skunk.

 24 November 1957

 Bart doesn't like being employed at all, but accompanying a beautiful, moneyed widow on a stagecoach apparently wasn't ruled out by Pappy.
-Though they are traveling North from Old Santa Fe through badlands, the coach's heating up.
-The closer they get to Laramie, the more Bart wants to combine business & pleasure.
+Though they are traveling South from Old Santa Fe through badlands, the coach's heating up.
+The closer they get to Le Mesa, the more Bart wants to combine business & pleasure.
 Are those danger signs he's ignoring from not-so-demure Daisy?
 Is protecting her making Bart love-blind and vulnerable ?
-Which is the real danger: varmints he's been hired to protect her against - or her jeweled gun?
+Which is the real danger: varmints he's been hired to protect her against - or her and the jeweled gun?

 1 December 1957